won-bae/image-classify-server/README.md

-# The Natural Conservancy(TNC) Image Classification Server
+# TNC Image Classification Server
 Image classification with Web API and UI.<br>
 It's is written in Django and React along with Tensorflow.
 Image classification model is based on MegaDetector v3 model from [https://github.com/microsoft/CameraTraps].